How can I add nature to urban spaces?

 How to add nature to urban spaces – Green and sedum roofs

+Green roofs transform underused surfaces into living systems.
+They reduce heat island effects, manage stormwater, improve insulation and create habitats for birds and insects.
+Options range from low-maintenance sedum roofs to fully accessible rooftop gardens.
 Adding greenery to the buildings themselves will also encourage nature in areas where there may not be much space.
+When horizontal space is scarce, walls become assets.
+Vertical gardens improve air quality, cool building facades, and add visual softness to dense streetscapes.
+They can be soil-based, hydroponic, or modular panel systems.
 The prestigious Athenaeum Hotel in London boasts a living wall.
 Made of a range of plants which takes up much of the front of the building.
 It is both an attractive addition to the building and a means of increasing local diversity.

 A sedum roof can provide many of the same benefits as a living wall, while also being easy to maintain (as gravity is on your side!)
 Adding a green roof to your building will add eco-credentials to your build, as well as a warmth and softness to the design.